MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Add-MgSecurityCaseEdiscoveryCaseReviewSetToReviewSet.md

 The location provides a URL that will return a Add to review set operation.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Add-MgBetaSecurityCaseEdiscoveryCaseReviewSetToReviewSet](/powershell/module/Microsoft.Graph.Beta.Security/Add-MgBetaSecurityCaseEdiscoveryCaseReviewSetToReviewSet?view=graph-powershell-beta)

 ## SYNTAX

 ### AddExpanded (Default)